1. APRU (the Association of Pacific Rim Universities)

 Kyushu University, Kyoto University, Tohoku University, Nagoya University, Osaka University, Ritsumeikan University

-University of Edinburgh, University of Leeds, University of Liverpool, Newcastle University, University of Nottingham, University of Southampton
+Durham University, University of Edinburgh, University of Leeds, University of Liverpool, Newcastle University, University of Southampton

 RENKEI member universities have been delivering working groups in cooperation with businesses in order to explore new and original forms of collaboration between industry and academia.